gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in this Gradle release.

-### Dependency substitution accepts projects

-You can now replace an external dependency with a project dependency.
-The `DependencyResolveDetails` object allows access to the `ComponentSelector` as well:

-    resolutionStrategy {
-        eachDependency { details ->
-            if (details.selector instanceof ModuleComponentSelector && details.selector.group == 'com.example' && details.selector.module == 'my-module') {
-                useTarget project(":my-module")
-            }
-        }
-    }

 ### Dependency substitution rules

-In previous Gradle versions you could replace an external dependency with another like this:
+In previous Gradle versions you could use a 'Dependency resolve rule' to replace an external dependency with another:

     resolutionStrategy {
-        eachDependency { details ->
+        eachDependency {
-            if (details.requested.group == 'com.example' && details.requested.module == 'my-module') {
+            if (it.requested.group == 'com.deprecated') {
-                useVersion '1.3'
+                details.useTarget group: 'com.replacement.group', name: it.requested.module, version: it.requested.version
             }
         }
     }